What is Contemplative Prayer?

 The desert

-The tradition begins with the third- and fourth-century Desert Fathers in Egypt and Syria — monks who left the cities after Constantine's conversion to find silence in the desert and, in the silence, God.
-The Apophthegmata Patrum — the Sayings of the Desert Fathers — record their methods: hesychia (stillness, quietude), nepsis (sobriety of attention), the Jesus Prayer (Lord Jesus Christ, Son of God, have mercy on me, a sinner, repeated until it descends from the lips to the heart).
-Their goal was theosis — deification, the union of the human person with the divine.
+The tradition begins with the third- and fourth-century Desert Fathers in Egypt and Syria.
+These were monks who left the cities after Constantine's conversion to find silence in the desert and, in the silence, God.
+The Apophthegmata Patrum, the Sayings of the Desert Fathers, record their methods.
+Hesychia is stillness or quietude.
+Nepsis is the sobriety of attention.
+The Jesus Prayer, Lord Jesus Christ, Son of God, have mercy on me, a sinner, is repeated until it descends from the lips to the heart.
+Their goal was theosis, deification, the union of the human person with the divine.
 These are the oldest Christian contemplative instructions and the direct ancestors of Eastern Orthodox hesychast practice today.

 Lectio divina and centering prayer

-Lectio divina — sacred reading — is the Benedictine method: read a passage of scripture slowly; let a word or phrase arrest the attention; rest in it without analysis; let thought drop.
+Lectio divina, sacred reading, is the Benedictine method.
+Read a passage of scripture slowly.
+Let a word or phrase arrest the attention.
+Rest in it without analysis.
+Let thought drop.
 What began as a monastic practice was adapted for lay use.
-Thomas Keating, a Cistercian monk, developed centering prayer in the 1970s as a simplified version: choose a sacred word, return to it when thought arises, hold everything else lightly.
-Keating explicitly acknowledged the structural parallel to Transcendental Meditation and to Zen — his theological frame is Christian, but the basic mechanism — return of attention to a chosen object — is identical to what meditation traditions have always taught.
+Thomas Keating, a Cistercian monk, developed centering prayer in the 1970s as a simplified version.
+Choose a sacred word, return to it when thought arises, hold everything else lightly.
+Keating openly acknowledged the structural parallel to Transcendental Meditation and to Zen.
+His theological frame is Christian, but the basic mechanism, the return of attention to a chosen object, is identical to what meditation§ traditions have always taught.

 Where it meets other traditions

 The Desert Fathers' hesychia is structurally what the Buddhist calls śamatha.
-The apophatic theology of Meister Eckhart — God is not this, God is not that, the Godhead beyond God — is the Christian vocabulary for what non-duality maps in Sanskrit.
+The apophatic theology of Meister Eckhart, in which God is not this, God is not that, the Godhead beyond God, is the Christian vocabulary for what non-duality§ maps in Sanskrit.
 Thomas Merton's correspondence with Thich Nhat Hanh, D.T.
-Suzuki and the Dalai Lama — a Trappist monk in active dialogue with the century's most significant Buddhist teachers — is the twentieth century's clearest example of these traditions recognising one another across their vocabularies.
-The mysticism entry maps the broader convergence.
+Suzuki and the Dalai Lama is the twentieth century's clearest example of these traditions recognising one another across their vocabularies.
+A Trappist monk in active dialogue with the century's most significant Buddhist teachers.
+The mysticism§ entry maps the broader convergence.

 In the index